dell/csm-docs/content/docs/csidriver/upgradation/drivers/powermax.md

 Description: Upgrade PowerMax CSI driver
 ---

-You can upgrade CSI Driver for Dell EMC PowerMax using Helm or Dell CSI Operator.
+You can upgrade CSI Driver for Dell PowerMax using Helm or Dell CSI Operator.

 ## Update Driver from v2.1 to v2.2 using Helm